Leasing with poor credit

 A standard credit check is also run for both personal and business users, usually through Experian or Equifax.

-With some major leasing companies running at a current finance rejection rate of up to 40%, it is easy to see why companies who can provide non status car leasing products are seeing a greater share of the market place year on year.
-Non status simply means that each case is dealt with by a specialist on a case-by-case basis and not just run through a computer program.
+With some major leasing companies running at a current finance rejection rate of up to 40%, it is easy to see why companies that provide so-called ‘non-status’ car leasing products are seeing a greater share of the market place year on year.
+Non-status simply means that each case is dealt with by a specialist on a case-by-case basis and not just run through a computer program.

 It is not just customers with adverse credit history who can benefit from the increasing number of providers of non status car leasing however.

 New start companies are often overlooked for finance by the major leasing companies due to their lack of trading history.
 However it could be argued that those starting their own businesses are among the consumers most in need of a reliable and smart looking car.
 It is vital to keep appointments and give a good impression as a new business and a relatively new car can certainly help with this!

-Individuals that have recently gone through a marital divorce can often find themselves turned down for finance due to the increase in risk which can follow the financial turmoil this circumstance often results in.
+Individuals who have recently gone through a marital divorce can often find themselves turned down for finance due to the increase in risk which can follow the financial turmoil this circumstance often results in.
 Upon a divorce however one car couples then become two, one car individuals and a significant need is created which non status car leasing can satisfy.

 Those consumers who have recently been out of work or who have moved to this country to begin employment make up a significant percentage of non status car leasing customers.
 Even those who have moved here to take up the most senior positions in business are often rejected due to their lack of address and employment history - many leasing companies refuse to take into account history gained abroad.